Shojin-App/shojin_app/F_DROID_COMPLIANCE.md

 ## ⚠️ Remaining Considerations for F-Droid Submission

-1. **Git Dependencies**: The `android_package_installer` and `android_package_manager` packages are still in pubspec.yaml but abstracted through conditional imports.
-For actual F-Droid submission:
+1. **Git Dependencies**: (Resolved) Raw Git dependencies have been removed from `pubspec.yaml`.
+If advanced installer features are desired later:
-   - Replace with pub.dev versions if available
+  - Vendor minimal code under `lib/vendor/` with original LICENSE
-   - Vendor the source code in `lib/vendor/`
+  - Or adopt a pub.dev published package with a fixed version
-   - Remove entirely and use alternative implementations
+  - Maintain F-Droid flavor guard so self-update stays disabled

 2. **Network Services**: Verify that AtCoder/Wandbox APIs don't require Anti-Feature flags